AshtreeBV/metadhana-whitepaper/docs/details/roadmap.md

 - [ ] Stakescription Platform
 - [ ] NFT Unlock Platform for Exclusive Content and Access
 - [ ] Custodial Wallet Launch
-- [ ] Establish an AI Powered Crypto and Financial News Platform
+- [ ] Establish an AI-Powered Crypto and Financial News Platform
 - [ ] AI Text RPG Game Beta Launch
 - [ ] Launch of Rooster Wars
 - [ ] Launch of Blockchain Education Content Platform
 - [ ] Expand the creative team and artist partners with the aim of launching new NFTs every month
 - [ ] Creation of foundation for Creator and Artist Development for Web 3
-- [ ] Conception of Niche NFT Marketplace
+- [ ] The conception of Niche NFT Marketplace
 - [ ] Release of P2E SDK for Game Devs
-- [ ] Create platform for creators to easily launch NFTs and add utility and rewards to it
+- [ ] Create a platform for creators to easily launch NFTs and add utility and rewards to it
 - [ ] Establishment of dedicated support teams for Game Dev, VR/AR studios, and media companies
 - [ ] Establish Business Development teams in different regions with the aim to launch new P2E NFT games at least every quarter
 - [ ] MetaDhana Global Grand Launch Event